iam-amritanayak/Sales-Performance-Analysis/README.md

 * Analyzed sales, product, customer, and regional performance.
 * Applied data cleaning and exploratory data analysis techniques.
-* Used SQL to extract and analyze business-relevant information.
 * Built interactive Power BI visualizations and dashboards.
 * Transformed raw data into structured information and actionable business insights.
 * Gained practical experience working with an end-to-end data analytics workflow.